Kephson/reint_mailtask_example/README.md

 You can test the scheduler command via CLI or in the scheduler in TYPO3 backend.

+Example command (with DDEV local) on CLI or in a scheduler task:

+`
+ddev typo3 reintMailtaskExample:sendmail 2 de "receiver@receive.me" "I am the receiver" "sender@send.me" "I am the sender" 1
+`

+This will send an email with the target language German (de) with a link to page id 2 and language id 1.

 ### 4.2 Changelog

 Please have a look into the [Github repository][3].